 Seattle Sounders FC is not only a championship winning team in Major League Soccer, it is also an organization that walks the talk when it comes to harnessing the power of sport to make change.
 From racial justice, to environmental stewardship, to LGBTQ+ inclusion, to the right to play, Seattle Sounders FC is committed to making a difference on and off the field.

 We are excited to share the Seattle Sounders FC Black History Month InTENtional List, and will be hosting a $250 #IntentionalTab at each business.
 Keep an eye on our social media accounts to learn about the delicious treats you can enjoy “on us” as you show up for some of the Black-owned businesses at the heart of communities throughout the Puget Sound region.
+Support these black-owned businesses during Black History Month and every month of the year.

 Monday, February 1